antagon/TCHunt-ng/README.md

 ## Limitations

 TCHunt-ng has no way to tell apart a genuinely encrypted file and a file made up of random data.
+Files smaller than 32 bytes, unless recognized by its type, are ignored.

 ## References